antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 - Execute the command for the appropriate bypass (see below)
 - Create an offline account
 - Delete the "No Profile" account
-- Set the new account as the default
+- Set the newly created account as the default
 - Enjoy!

+# How does this work?
+These launchers use a file called "accounts.json" which stores information about user's accounts.
+It also indicates whether a user owns Minecraft.
+This functionality allows players to play Minecraft even if they are offline, such as when playing on a Steam Deck in the middle of a forest.
+This feature can be exploited to gain access to the launcher and Minecraft's assets.

 # Custom skins?
-For that luxury you can use Ely.by on the [PollyMC](https://github.com/fn2006/PollyMC) launcher
+For that luxury you can use Ely.by skin system on the [ElyPrismLauncher](https://github.com/Octol1ttle/ElyPrismLauncher)

 # What not to do
 Don't delete the "No Profile" account before you create a new offline account, that will break it!